 - Students are expected to be present in every lab.
 Courses cover complex topics at an accelerated pace.
 If you get behind it is challenging to catch up and master the information that was missed.
-If you choose to watch the lecture videos at home, you will only be counted as present if you complete the online assignment for that class lecture. - Any student absent from class is responsible for material missed. - Lectures and Labs will not be repeated. - Missed Labs will result in a zero as they cannot be repeated.
+If you choose to watch the lecture videos at home, you will only be counted as present if you complete the online assignment for that class lecture. - Any student absent from class is responsible for material missed. - Labs will not be repeated.
+Activities on Lecture days will not be repeated if missed. - Missed Labs will result in a zero for the day as they cannot be repeated.